 Cognitive-behavioral therapy, or CBT, is an integral part of our treatment program.
 During this therapy program, our clinical staff will help you identify problematic thoughts, emotions, and behavioral processes.
 Then, we’ll work with you to replace those adverse thought processes with healthy ones, leading to beneficial change.
 CBT helps treat women with substance abuse disorders and mental health conditions like depression and anxiety.
 As a result, we also often use CBT in our women’s dual diagnosis treatment.

 Dialectical Behavior Therapy

 Dialectical behavior therapy (DBT) is an offshoot of CBT.
-It can show women how to focus on changing things that they can influence while accepting those that they can’t.
+It can show women how to focus on changing things they can influence while accepting those they can’t.
 DBT offers a wide range of benefits for women, including: